kumahq/kuma-website/app/_src/policies/meshhttproute.md

 ### Matches

+Only one entry in `matches` must match for the rule to be applied.
+Each entry must have one or more match types set.
+Every set field must match for the entry to match.

 - **`path`** - (optional) - HTTP path to match the request on
 {% if_version gte:2.3.x %}
   - **`type`** - one of `Exact`, `PathPrefix`, `RegularExpression`